Kaipara Harbour: European history

-In 1770, on his first voyage, James Cook sighted and recorded the harbour.
-He named it False Bay, noting in his journal that it had "the appearance of a Bay or inlet, but I believe it is only low land".
+James Cook sighted and recorded the harbour on his first voyage, in 1770.
+He named it "False Bay", noting in his journal that it had "the appearance of a Bay or inlet, but I believe it is only low land".

 In 1839, European settlers began arriving in the Kaipara to fell and mill kauri trees and build boats for local requirements.
-Despite the perilous bar at the harbour entrance, the Kaipara became a busy timber port from the 1860s, shipping thousands of tonnes of kauri timber and gum.
-The first sailing ship wrecked at the entrance to the harbour was the Aurora in April 1840.
+Despite the perilous bar at the harbour entrance, the Kaipara became a busy port from the 1860s, shipping thousands of tonnes of kauri timber and gum.
+The first sailing ship wrecked at the entrance to the harbour was the 550-ton barque Aurora in April 1840.
 The brigantine Sophia Pate was wrecked at South Head in August 1841 with the loss of all 21 on board.
+The most recent wreck was the yacht Aosky in 1994.

-The Wairoa is the main river feeding the Kaipara from the north.
-Thirty kilometres upstream, the town of Dargaville was established.
-The stretch of water to Dargaville is broad and straight and provides an easy to navigate route into what were then kauri forests in the interior.
+The town of Dargaville was established 30 kilometres up the Wairoa, the main river feeding the Kaipara from the north.
+The stretch of water to Dargaville is broad and straight and provided an easy route into the kauri forests in the interior.
 Dargaville flourished and immigrants from Britain and Croatia were attracted to the area.
-Ships up to 3,000 tons carried timber and logs out along the Wairoa to defy the bar at the harbour entrance before continuing on, usually to another New Zealand port or across the Tasman to Australia.
+Ships up to 3,000 tons carried timber and logs out along the Wairoa to defy the bar at the harbour entrance before continuing, usually to another New Zealand port or across the Tasman to Australia.

 The Kaipara River is the principal river feeding Kaipara Harbour from the south.
 From 1863 Helensville established itself as a timber port on this river, and provided shipping services about the Kaipara.
 When the timber ran out, Helensville developed sheep and dairy farms, and more recently nut plantations, vineyards and deer farms.